T

 on lp Hi 32087 Al Green Explores Your Mind

-Syl Johnson, Talking Heads, Memphis Horns with Etta James, Lucinda Williams
+Syl Johnson, Foghat, Talking Heads, Eva Cassidy, Memphis Horns with Etta James, Delbert McClinton, Lucinda Williams et el.

 art